sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites

-We'll use the ProjectA image we created from [Step 1: Create a basic image](create-a-basic-image.md).
+We'll use the ProjectA image we created from [Lab 1a: Create a basic image](create-a-basic-image.md).

 ## <span id="Create_and_test_an_Windows_app"></span><span id="create_and_test_an_windows_app"></span><span id="CREATE_AND_TEST_AN_WINDOWS_APP"></span>Create and test an Windows app